NET WORTH: Unknown

 ENVIRONMENT & ANIMALS: The Hamill Family Foundation was started by Hamill and his two sisters, Elizabeth and Nancy.
 The family's parents loom large in the foundation's grantmaking, particularly its environmental grantmaking.
 The late Corwith "Corky" Hamill was once president of the Chicago Zoological Society and Joan Smith Hamill was considered a driving force in the creation of the Illinois Prairie Path.
 As well, Joan was an accomplished horsewoman involved with the United States Equestrian Team since the 1950s.
 Hamill, Elizabeth and Nancy have continued in their parents' footsteps.
 The family has strongly supported Chicago Zoological Society, home to the Hamill Family Wild Encounters.
 Other big winners include Openlands, a Chicago organization that supports "community gardening, biking and paddling trails, farmland protection, and many other conservation initiatives"; Environmental Law and Policy Center; The Conservation Foundation; Nature Conservancy in Illinois; Teton Regional Land Trust; and USET Foundation.

 EDUCATION: Hamill and family are strong supporters of The Masters School in Westchester County, New York.
 Elizabeth and Nancy attended the Dobbs Ferry-based school, home to the Joan Smith Hamill Natatorium.
 The Hamills have also supported schools like Elgin Academy, Northwestern University, Brown University, University of Oregon, and Bowdoin University.
+They've also given large sums to Hotchkiss School in Connecticut and its 287-acre Fairfield Farm.

 HEALTH & HUMAN SERVICES: The Hamills appear to have a particular interest in justice, advocacy, and human rights organizations like ACLU of Illinois, Amnesty International, Doctors Without Borders USA, and Chicago Coalition for the Homeless.
 On the health end, the family has supported places like Robert H. Lurie Cancer Center and Planned Parenthood.